-In reviewing the need for assistance, reviewers will provide appropriate scores to the extent applicants thoroughly:
+In reviewing the need for assistance, reviewers will provide appropriate scores to the extent applicants thoroughly complete the following:

-1.1 Demonstrate the need for SOP assistance, including the nature and scope of the prevalence of runaway, homeless, and street youth, specifically those who are victims of or at greatest risk of sexual exploitation, sexual abuse, and human trafficking in the community.
-(0-5 points)

-1.2 Detail the ages, types of populations, and the number of youth to be effectively served under this award, in compliance with the requirements of this project.
+- 1.1 Demonstrate the need for SOP assistance, including the nature and scope of the prevalence of runaway, homeless, and street youth, specifically those who are victims of or at greatest risk of sexual exploitation, sexual abuse, and human trafficking in the community.
+(0-5 points) - 1.2 Detail the ages, types of populations (to include demographic information and population subgroup characteristics), and the number of youth to be effectively served under this award, in compliance with the requirements of this project.
 (0-3 points)